GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 EBLOCK - This instruction blocks all accesses to the page being prepared for eviction.
 All future accesses to this page will result in a page fault ("page blocked").

 ETRACK - This instruction evicts a page from the EPC.
-The page must have been prepared properly; it must be blocked and must not be refernced by the TLB.
-Before writing it into the external memory, the apge is encrypted, a version number and metadata are generated, and a final MAC is performed.
+The page must have been properly prepared; it must be blocked and must not be referenced by the TLB.
+Before writing it into the external memory, the page is encrypted, a version number and metadata are generated, and a final MAC is performed.

 ELDB/ELDU - This instruction loads into memory a previously evicted page regardless if it is in a blocked state or not.
 It checks the MAC of the metadata, version number from the corresponding VA entry, and the page encrypted content.
 If the verification succeeds, the page content is decrypted and placed inside the chosen EPC page and the corresponding VA entry is deleted.

 #### Explanation

-The EPC meory is defined by the BIOS and limited in size.
+The EPC memory is defined by the BIOS and limited in size.
 SGX has a way for removing a page from the EPC, placing it in unprotected memory, and restoring it later.
 Pages maintain the same security properties thanks to the EPC page management instructions, that allow page encryption and the generation of additional metadata.
 A page connot be removed until all the cache entries referencing this page have been removed form all processor cores.
 Content is exported or imported with a granularity of a page, which is 4kB.

 ![SGX_Page_Management](/images/SGX_Page_Management.png?raw=true "SGX Page Management")